pastly/pngrecon/README.md

 By default, they both read from stdin and write to stdout.

+Try `pngrecon encode -h` and `pngrecon decode -h` for a full list of options.

 ## Example usage

 Demonstrates data can be encoded and then decoded successfully.